-1.2.1 General Objective
+1.3.1 General objective

-To identify factors that influence school drop outs.
+To identify factors that influence school drop outs in secondary schools.

-1.2.2 Specific Objectives
+1.3.2.
+Specific objectives

-- (i).
-To assess the causes of school drop out in Bwanswa Sub County. - (ii).
-To assess the effects of school drop outs among the children in Bwanswa Sub County. - (iii).
+- i.
+To find out the causes of school dropout in Ruhinda sub-county. - ii.
+To find out the effects of school dropouts among the children in Ruhinda sub county.

+iii.
 To find out how socio-economic factors have affected child's academic performance.

-1.3 Research Questions
+1.4.
+Research questions

-- (i).
-What are the causes of school drop among children in Bwanswa Sub County? - (ii).
-What are the effects of school drop out among children in Bwanswa Sub County? - (iii).
-How have socio-economic factors affected children's academic performance Bwanswa Sub County?
+- i.
+What are the causes of school dropout among children in Ruhinda Sub County? - ii.
+What are the effects of school dropout among children in Ruhinda Sub County? - iii.
+How have socio-economic factors affected children's academic performance in Ruhinda Sub County?